Bus Stop: How many different ways can four people stand in line?

 Greater Than: The teacher has a set of six cards numbered 1 to 6.
 They are placed face down on the teachers desk so that the teacher can pick up one at random which students then have to fit onto a grid.

-Probability Line: Arrange some statements in order according to the probability of them happening.
+Likelihood: Arrange some statements in order according to the probability of them happening.
+Compare your opinion with thousands of others.

 Probability Words: A visual aid to highlight the vocabulary of probability and to debate the relationship between the given words.